-It takes about four to six weeks after the surgery before you can eat solid food again.
-You'll probably have a high-protein, liquid-only diet for two weeks.
-Then you'll have only pureed foods for two more weeks.
+It takes about 4 weeks after the surgery before you can eat solid food again.
+You'll probably have a high-protein, liquid-only diet for 2 weeks.
+Then you'll have only pureed foods for 2 to 4 more weeks.
 Solid food may have never before seemed so tempting.
 But when you're finally ready for it, you may face a new problem called food intolerance.

 Common food intolerances include:

 Meat and dairy.
 Food intolerance is one of the main reasons that people who have gastric band surgery often don't get enough protein in their diet.
-Many eat less than half of the recommended amount of protein because they can't tolerate foods rich in protein.
+The band may need to be adjusted and opened slightly to allow you to eat enough protein-rich foods.

 You should also seek medical help right away if you have any unusual symptoms, such as severe exhaustion, confusion, a feeling of being cold when others are not, and unexplained bruising.
 These are signs that your body is starved for nutrients.

 You may have eaten high-calorie foods, like pastries and ice cream, before your surgery.
-Now you'll need to eat a diet that's high in protein and lower in calories.
+After surgery, you'll need to eat a diet that's high in protein and lower in calories.

 Because your stomach can only hold a small amount of food, you need to eat much smaller amounts.
-Any time you eat more than your new, tiny stomach can handle, you'll either have upper abdominal pain until it passes or until you vomit it up.
-Gastric band patients should avoid soda, beer, or other carbonated drinks.
-These drinks can cause bloating.
+Any time you eat more than your new, small stomach can handle, you'll either have upper abdominal pain until it passes or until you vomit it up.
+You will also need to avoid soda, beer, and other carbonated drinks.
+They can cause bloating.

 Food intolerance can make it hard to stick with your diet.
 So, your weight loss may slow or even reverse.
 If you don't eat certain foods or food groups, you may not get key nutrients.